Dammy-578/Dammy-578/README.md

 <br clear="both">

 <!-- 👋 Intro -->
 <p align="left">👋 Hey there, I'm Dammy<br><br>I build, break, and rebuild IT infrastructure — and I love every step of the process.<br><br>I'm a third-year IT student at Seneca Polytechnic, passionate about cloud computing, Linux system administration, and DevOps.
-From configuring DNS and email servers to scripting SDN controllers and deploying SIEM tools, I enjoy solving real-world problems with hands-on projects.<br><br>Currently preparing for the <b>Microsoft Azure Administrator (AZ-104)</b> certification as I work toward becoming a DevOps engineer.<br><br><b>Fun fact:</b> I once created a custom LAN server just to play Half-Life 2 with my friends — and yes, I’m also a really, really good chess player ♟️</p>
+From configuring DNS and email servers to scripting SDN controllers and deploying SIEM tools, I enjoy solving real-world problems with hands-on projects.<br><br>Currently preparing for the <b>Microsoft Azure Administrator (AZ-104)</b> certification as I work toward becoming a DevOps engineer.<br><br><b>Fun fact:</b> I’m a really, really good chess player ♟️</p>

 ###